-The mechanical drawing for the "Jupiter" board is shown in Figures 7, 8, and 9.
-Figure 7 illustrates the board with the optional right angle SMB connector.
-Figure 8 illustrates the board with a straight OSX connector and Figure 9 illustrates the board with an optional right angle OSX connector.
+The mechanical drawing for the "Jupiter" board is shown in Figures 7 and 8.
+Figure 7 illustrates the board with a straight OSX connector and Figure 8 illustrates the board with an optional right angle OSX connector.

 Figure 6.
 2x10 Pin Field Connector (J1) Pin 1 Reference Location (Top Vlew)